Welcome to my website. I hope you find it interesting and useful. Please feel free to email me with any comments or queries.

 A bit about me

-I am a lecturer at Swansea University in English Language and Literature.
-My principal areas of research interests lie in second language syntax and vocabulary acquisition as well as the implications for pedagogy.
+I am a lecturer at Swansea University in Applied Linguistics.
+My principal areas of research interests lie in second language syntax and vocabulary acquisition.
 I’m particularly keen to empirically test theoretically motivated research questions, using SLA and corpus linguistics techniques as well as consider their implications of second language pedagogy.

 Between 2010 and 2011 I was a lecturer in linguistics at Newcastle University, U.K., where I taught undergraduate and postgraduate modules in Linguistics and Language acquisition.